Are you suffering pregnancy or post birth aches and pains ?

 Your hips become super mobile or lax, especially around your sacroiliac joints and lower back.
 Together with reduced strength in your glutes and core (as you are growing a bub) it is difficult for your hips to stabilize.
 Relaxin can also remain in your system up to 12 months post birth, especially if you are breastfeeding – yep this is why I suffered post birth aches and pains !

-To improve stability through the pelvis use a medical grade fitball during many exercises with my pregnant and post natal PT clients.
+To improve stability and to protect the hips and pelvis I often use a medical grade fitball for many exercises with my pregnant and post natal PT clients.
 The fitball provides support for your hips and lower back and gently activates your core.
 You will also find medical grade fit balls many birth suites in hospitals.

 Note – it is important, if you use a fit ball – that is is firm and that your hips are higher than your knees when seated on it.
 If you are want to purchase a quality / medical grade fitball that is the correct size for your height contact me.